szs0111/terraform/README.md

 # terraform
-terraform with aws
-terraform with gcp
+terraform with aws and gcp